nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/AS_FETCH_GET.md

 ## Application State

 You will need to store that external data in your application state when you fetch it.
-Create a property names `requests` in your application state object.
-Its inital value must be an empty array.
+Create a property named `requests` in your application state object.
+Its initial value must be an empty array.

 ## HTTP GET Request with Fetch